PenguinDaBozo/FitnessWatch/BuildingAdventure.md

 Hehe...
 I'm in Japan right now. ok so all of it works yippe the only thing left for this page is to fix the formating of the numbers and letters but thats a later problem

+# Day 28 - 11/21/25

+I worked a little on the changing page mechanism also u cant use /blah blah for folder embedding structures :C